Conference | January.28.2019 - January.29.2019AT&T Conference Center

 CLE Credits Available: Y

 In recent years, Rohit's practice has focused particularly on project development and project M&A transactions.
-Rohit has represented numerous clients on successfully negotiating thousands of MWs of "physical" and "virtual" PPAs and tolling agreements, as well as a variety of construction, supply and other development arrangements.
-Rohit has also represented multiple clients on the purchase and sale of renewables projects in various U.S. jurisdictions, as well as joint venture and other project asset arrangements.
-In addition, he has special expertise in the development, financing and sale of domestic and international energy storage projects, including stand-alone, hybrid, front-of-meter and behind-the-meter energy storage projects.
+He has successfully negotiated thousands of MWs of "physical" and "virtual" PPAs and tolling agreements, as well as a variety of construction, supply and other development arrangements.
+Rohit has also represented clients on the purchase and sale of renewables projects in various U.S. jurisdictions, as well as joint venture and other project asset arrangements.
+He has particularly focused on the development, financing and sale of domestic and international energy storage projects, including stand-alone, hybrid, front-of-meter and behind-the-meter projects.

-Rohit started his legal career at another global law firm in New York, where he focused on project development and project finance transactions across the globe.
-Prior to law and business schools, Rohit was an investment banking analyst at Credit Suisse in San Francisco, where he provided M&A and financial advisory services to technology companies in Silicon Valley.
+Rohit started his legal career at an international law firm in New York where he focused on project development and project finance transactions across the globe.
+Prior to law and business schools, Rohit was an investment banking analyst at Credit Suisse in San Francisco where he provided M&A and financial advisory services to technology companies in Silicon Valley.

 Adam heads Orrick's Energy Regulatory Group.
 He has been active in the energy industry for more than 35 years.

 As Deputy Assistant General Counsel at the Federal Energy Regulatory Commission, Adam was instrumental in the development of the federal programs and policies that fostered the independent power industry, and his experience includes representing independent power generators -- including some of the largest wind and solar projects in the United States -- as well as merchant transmission companies, traditional electric utility companies, before FERC, state utility commissions and NERC Regional Reliability Organizations.